Ethan136/Python-C-Struct-Converter/docs/architecture/STRUCT_PARSING.md

   - Maintains backward compatibility
   - Supports both old and new data formats

-## Extending for `union`
+## Union Layout Rules
-The current implementation does not recognize `union` definitions.
-To add support, a new parsing branch would need to detect `union` keywords and adjust layout logic so that all members share offset `0` and the total size equals the largest member.
+`union` members all share offset `0`.
+The total size of the union equals the size of its largest member and its alignment equals the largest member alignment.

 ## Struct Member Value Storage in Memory